 - Look over our formatting guidelines.
 These guidelines are here to help you format your score in a way that’ll be easiest for us to start playing.
 You may also reference our current instrumentation list.

 - The transposed score, engraved for 11x17 page size

-- The parts, including a “strings” part which has all the string parts together and a “chorus” part (if applicable) which includes all the vocal staves
+- The parts, including a “strings” part which has all the string parts together, similar parts for the woodwinds, brass and percussion/rhythm instruments, and a “chorus” part (if applicable) which includes all the vocal staves

 If the piece is accepted into the repertoire after our review, we’ll need from you:

 - Transposed conductor’s score set to an 11x17 page size and optimized for the extra space, provided in PDF.
 Include the name of the piece and a version date or number as a header or footer for each page.
 On the first page, also include the copyright owner’s information, the composer(s)’s name(s) and arranger(s)’ name(s), and the year in which the arrangement was produced.
 Make sure to include page numbers.

 - PDFs for each part, set to 8x11 pages, including the name (or part of the name) and a version date or number as a header or footer on each page.
 If possible, please include some indicator of the version date/number in the filename (eg. “GinsoTree_Piano_01312016 v022.pdf”) and in the zip file filename if applicable.
 Make sure to include page numbers.